About Trinity| Services| GSA| Corporate Experience| Staff Profiles| Contact Trinity

 Qualifications and Past Experience

-• Updated CAP-88, a personal computer software system used for calculating dose and risk from annual average releases of radionuclides to the air,
+• Updated CAP-88, the USEPA computer software system used for calculating dose and risk from annual average releases of radionuclides to the air,

-• Assessed the adequacy of nondestructive assay (NDA) systems used at to characterize transuranic waste at U.S. Department of Energy (DOE) sites prior to its disposal in the Waste Isolation Pilot Plant (WIPP),
+• Assessed the adequacy of nondestructive assay (NDA) systems used at to characterize transuranic waste at U.S. Department of Energy (DOE) sites,

 • Provided on-site support of a joint pilot program between EPA and U.S. Customs to monitor shipments into the Port of New Orleans in 2002, and